ShlomoPr/usersformatter/README.md

   - Within each file, user transformation is parallelized using `asyncio.get_running_loop().run_in_executor`, which offloads CPU-bound transformation tasks to threads managed by Python's default thread pool.
 This replaces the previous use of `ThreadPoolExecutor` and is fully integrated with the asyncio event loop.
 - **Modular Design**: Separation of concerns between reading, transforming, and writing data for easy extensibility.
 - **Async IO**: All file operations are performed asynchronously for maximum performance.
+- **Automatic Transformer Selection**: The transformer is automatically chosen for each file based on the `@odata.context` field in the JSON.
+This allows the pipeline to support multiple data types and transformation strategies without manual intervention.

 ## Data Transformation Decisions